Cochin Jews: First Jews in South India

 The Jewish traveler Benjamin of Tudela, speaking of Kollam (Quilon) on the Malabar Coast, writes in his Itinerary:"[t]hroughout the island, including all the towns thereof, live several thousand Israelites.
 The inhabitants are all black, and the Jews also.
 The latter are good and benevolent.
 They know the law of Moses and the prophets, and to a small extent the Talmud and Halacha."These people later became known as the Malabari Jews.
 They built synagogues in Kerala beginning in the 12th and 13th centuries.
 The oldest known gravestone of a Cochin Jew is written in Hebrew and dates to 1269 CE.
 It is near the Chendamangalam Synagogue, built in 1614, which is now operated as a museum.

 In 1341, a disastrous flood silted up the port of Cranganore, and trade shifted to a smaller port at Cochin (Kochi).
 Many of the Jews moved quickly, and within four years, they had built their first synagogue at the new community.

 The Portuguese Empire established a trading beachhead in 1500, and until 1663 remained the dominant power.
 They continued to discriminate against the Jews, although doing business with them.
 A synagogue was built at Parur in 1615, at a site that according to tradition had a synagogue built in 1165.
 Almost every member of this community emigrated to Israel in 1954.

 In 1524, the Muslims, backed by the ruler of Calicut (today called Kozhikode and not to be confused with Calcutta), attacked the wealthy Jews of Cranganore because of their primacy in the lucrative pepper trade.
 The Jews fled south to the Kingdom of Cochin, seeking the protection of the Cochin Royal Family (Perumpadapu Swaroopam).
 The Hindu Raja of Cochin gave them asylum.
 Moreover, he exempted Jews from taxation but bestowed on them all privileges enjoyed by the tax-payers.

-The Malabari Jews built additional synagogues at Mala and Ernakulam.
+The Malabar Jews built additional synagogues at Mala and Ernakulam.
 In the latter location, Kadavumbagham Synagogue was built about 1200 and restored in the 1790s.
 Its members believed they were the congregation to receive the historic copper plates.
 In the 1930s and 1940s, the congregation was as large as 2,000 members, but all emigrated to Israel.

-Thekkambagham Synagogue was built in Ernakulum in 1580, and rebuilt in 1939.
+Thekkambagham Synagogue was built in Ernakulam in 1580, and rebuilt in 1939.
 It is the synagogue in Ernakulam sometimes used for services if former members of the community visit from Israel.
 In 1998, five families who were members of this congregation still lived in Kerala or in Madras.